Canonical Truth: Further Ideas and Questions

+We conjecture that the answer to the last question is negative; a natural approach is to iterate Friedman's forcing for adding a $\Pi^{1}_{2}$-singleton (described in \cite{Fr}, chapter $6$) $\omega_2$ many times to generate a canonical model in which CH fails.

 \begin{question} (Dominik Klein): Is AC canonical for models of ZF?
 That is, is there a formula $\phi$ such that there is a unique transitive class model $M$ of ZF$+\phi$ and such that AC fails in $M$?
-(Note that this a positive answer to the last question would imply a negative answer to this one.) \end{question}